Chip-Chap/PHP-SDK/README.md

-# Telepay API integration for PHP
+# Chip-Chap API integration for PHP

 This repository is a PHP implementation to interact with the Chip-Chap API.